 As you can tell at a glance, this screen is curved.
 We’re not big fans of curved TV screens, because they take up more room and don’t really add any benefits – in fact, they decrease your viewing angle significantly without giving anything in return.
 However, in this case a curved monitor, especially one this wide, may have its uses.
 First, there aren’t likely to be many people crowded around the monitor so the viewing angle isn’t as important.
 Second, that curve saves some valuable width when setting this monitor up.

-It’s also worth mentioning that Acer’s Predator line includes a number of towers and monitors that do a very good job of staying on the cutting edge of gaming tech, so take a look at more of the Predator brand if this has you curious.
+It’s also worth mentioning that Acer’s Predator line includes a number of towers and monitors that do a very good job of staying on the cutting edge of gaming tech so you can go online at online casino malaysia.

 This Asus model is a bit smaller – we don’t suggest going much lower than 27 inches, because at that point it will be difficult to see any different between 1080p and 4K.
 The resolution on this model is 2560 x 1440, and instead of being curved the screen actually has a focus on wide viewing angles, so it can easily double as a TV in smaller spaces.
 Asus has also included a couple filters to reduce eye fatigue for long playing sessions, as well as a 144Hz refresh rate to keep games smooth from beginning to end.

 Not only is this monitor significantly less expensive than our Predator pick, but it also has a lot of installation versatility.
 We know that base looks a bit unwieldy, but it’s large because you can tilt, swivel, pivot, adjust the height, or mount the monitor to the wall as you please.
 Such flexibility is valuable.